Neo Universe

-Neo Universe (ネオユニヴァース; May 21, 2000 - March 8, 2021) was a Japanese Thoroughbred racehorse and sire.
+Neo Universe (ネオユニヴァース, Neo Yunivāsu) was a Japanese Thoroughbred racehorse and sire.
 In 2003 he won the Satsuki Shō and the Tokyo Yūshun (Japanese Derby), but was defeated when attempting to complete the Japanese Triple Crown in the Kikuka Shō.
 He was retired from racing after winning once in 2004 and became a successful sire of winners.

 Background

 Neo Universe was a bay horse standing 16.2 hands high with a white star and white socks on his hind feet, bred and raced by the Shadai Farm.
 He was sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire for thirteen consecutive seasons.
 Neo Universe's dam was the British-bred mare Pointed Path, making him a close relative of the European Group One winners Helen Street (Irish Oaks) and Shamardal.
 The colt was named after a song by the Japanese rock band L'Arc-en-Ciel.
 The colt was sent into training with the veteran Tsutomu Setoguchi, best known for handling the Japanese Horse of the Year Oguri Cap.